nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 Fig 13 shows the sequence diagram of scheduling a new meeting at a given time slot.
 It consists of 5 classes:```LogicManager``` ```Commandhandler``` ```Contact``` `Meeting` `MeetingList`.

-Given below is an example usage and how the `ScheduleMeeting` command behaves.
+Given below is an example usage scenario of how the `ScheduleMeeting` command behaves.

 1. The user invokes the LogicManager by entering `schedule <meeting name> <start date> <start time> <end date> <end time>`.
 2. The `LogicManager` requests to schedule a new meeting via `CommandHandler`.